...

 I like building and growing simple yet powerful products for the world and the worldwide web.

 What is glossophobia?
 Or the fear of public speaking?
 How many people suffer from the fear of public speaking?
-How has public speaking changed after Covid?
+How has public speaking changed after COVID-19?
 In this article, I discuss the answers to these and 48 shocking fear of public speaking statistics in 2020.
 Additionally, we will also share some highly effective tools to get rid of glossophobia.
 If you have this fear like most of us, I highly recommend reading the post till the end.

 Communication and COVID-19

-How Communication has Changed
+How Communication Has Changed

 Why Video Chat Makes Speaking Scary